Phil Spencer (business executive): Career

-Since taking over both Xbox and the Gaming division, Spencer has advocated for cross-platform play and has indicated his goals are no longer to move gamers from other platforms to Xbox.
-He has launched key initiatives, such as reintroducing backward compatibility to the Xbox platform, the purchase of Mojang and Bethesda, the further development and support of Minecraft, the introduction of Xbox Game Pass, launching the Xbox Adaptive Controller, an increased focus on PC gaming, porting some Microsoft-published games to other platforms including the Nintendo Switch, the launch of xCloud, and increasing the number of first-party development studios.
+After taking over both Xbox and the Gaming division, Spencer advocated for cross-platform play and has indicated his goals are no longer to move gamers from other platforms to Xbox.
+Spencer admitted that "We lost the worst generation to lose in the Xbox One generation, where everybody built their digital library of games", making it harder to win gamers over from other platforms.
+He launched key initiatives, such as reintroducing backward compatibility to the Xbox platform, the purchase of Mojang and Bethesda, the further development and support of Minecraft, the introduction of Xbox Game Pass, launching the Xbox Adaptive Controller, an increased focus on PC gaming, porting some Microsoft-published games to other platforms including the Nintendo Switch, the launch of xCloud, and increasing the number of first-party development studios.

 Spencer received the Lifetime Achievement award at the 25th Annual D.I.C.E.
 Awards on February 24, 2022, and the Andrew Yoon Legend award at the New York Game Awards on January 17, 2023.